qlik-oss/corectl/docs/corectl_context.md

 display the contents of the current context and switch context with "context set" or unset the current context with "context unset".

 Note that contexts have the lowest precedence.
-This means that a e.g. an --engine flag (or an engine field in a config) will override the engine url in the current context.
+This means that e.g. an --engine flag (or an engine field in a config) will override the engine url in the current context.

 Contexts are stored locally in your ~/.corectl/contexts.yml file.